-Product distribution and dealer disputes: Mike counsels manufacturers and sellers of regulated products on all aspects of their relationships with dealers and distributors, including contract administration and enforcement, dealer contract terminations, state and federal law compliance, key contractual provisions, distributor performance, negotiating relationship modifications (both individual and systemwide), product repurchase disputes and other issues.
+Product distribution and automotive dealer disputes: Mike counsels manufacturers and sellers of regulated products on all aspects of their relationships with dealers and distributors, including dealer disputes and terminations under motor vehicle franchise laws, distributor performance management, negotiating relationship modifications (both individual and systemwide), add-points and product repurchase disputes.

-- Serves as counsel to a commercial truck retailer in suits across the country claiming breaches of warranty, fraud and unfair trade practices related to commercial sales.
+- Served as counsel to a commercial truck retailer in suits across the country claiming breaches of warranty, fraud and unfair trade practices related to commercial sales.

 - Litigated on behalf of an international auction company regarding warranty issues improperly raised as consumer fraud claims.